Pan Fried Bananas

 Fried bananas are a sweet and simple treat made with ripe bananas, cinnamon, and brown sugar.
 This easy banana dessert can be used for many things like a topping for pancakes, ice cream, or just by themselves.

-This was one of the first desserts I learned to make growing up.
-My parents would let me sprinkle the banana slices with the cinnamon and sugar and then I would scoop them out onto a big bowl of ice cream.
+This was actually one of the first desserts I learned to make growing up.
+My parents would let me sprinkle the banana slices with cinnamon and sugar to put on a big bowl of vanilla ice cream.
+It’s similar to bananas foster without all of the work.

-• This is a super easy recipe to make.
+- Can be made in about 10 minutes.
+This recipe is a super easy recipe to make.

 Ingredients needed